SPGsiu/Learn-Ruby/README.md

 20 - Ex20.rb & Ex20.txt - Using until loop to loop through file line print

 21 - Ex21.rb - Using case method random calling functions created a different guess number game

+Note - Ex22 & Ex23 is non coding and Ex24 is revisit on all previous Ex so will start from Ex25 instead

+22 - Ex25.rb